 Permanent Resident Visa

-When applying for Permanent Residency, depending on how long you left the country during the first 21 months, you will need to obtain an Ecuadorian police report and provide the last three months’ bank statements as proof of income.
+When applying for Permanent Residency, depending on how long you left the country during the first 21 months, you must obtain an Ecuadorian police report and provide the last three months’ bank statements as proof of income.
 These documents must be in Spanish and legalized.

 The most popular Resident Visas for Expats are – Pension (Retirement), Professional, Investment and Digital Nomad.
 To qualify for a Pension Visa, you need proof of a retirement plan or pension fund like Social Security that guarantees your monthly pension covers the minimum requirement.

-Don’t hesitate to contact us for a FREE consultation if you have any questions.
+Don’t hesitate to contact us for a FREE consultation with any questions.